tsujamin/digi-approval/design/design.md

 + is a well known web framework for the Python programming language.
 + is used on sites that deal with millions of hits, so it is known to be able to scale.
 + has a large community of users.
-It will be easy to find Django developers to keep the system running.
+It will be easy to find Django developers capable of maintaining and extending the system.

 The implementation focuses on scalability, security and portability to SSICT systems.
 It is being built around: